Near-Optimal Performance of Stochastic Model Predictive Control: Settings

 Here, $x_t\in\mathbb{R}^{n_x}$ and $u_t\in\mathbb{R}^{n_u}$ are the state and control variables at time $t$; and $Q(\xi_t)$, $R(\xi_t)$, $q(\xi_t)$, and $r(\xi_t)$ are the random data that take values in $\mathbb{S}_{n_x}$, $\mathbb{S}_{n_u}$, $\mathbb{R}^{n_x}$, and $\mathbb{R}^{n_u}$, respectively.
 In general, $d(\xi_t)$ in the system \eqref{eqn:dyn} is referred to as {\it disturbance}, and $q(\xi_t)$ and $r(\xi_t)$ in the index \eqref{eqn:pi} are referred to as {\it cost vectors}.
 The setting is illustrated in Figure \ref{fig:settings}.

-\begin{remark} A key difference between our setting and the classical stochastic control is that we do~not~impose restrictive assumptions on the distributions of uncertainty, whereas the classical stochastic control literature typically assumes that $\{\xi_t\}_{t=0}^T$ are mean zero, independent, and identically distributed (iid).
-Such a setting is appropriate when the control goal is tracking the origin in the face of mean zero disturbances; but for many applications, the system is driven by exogenous factors that are not necessarily mean zero and iid.
-For example, in energy management applications, the system should be operated in the face of time-varying, uncertain exogenous factors such as energy demand and generation cost \cite{chen2022reinforcement}.
-These factors have a certain~periodicity but are also largely driven by unpredictable weather conditions, which can be forecast only up to a certain confidence interval.
-Our setting is suitable for such systems since we do not impose mean zero and iid assumptions on the uncertainty distribution. \end{remark}
+\begin{remark} A key difference between our setting and classical stochastic control is that we~do not impose certain restrictive assumptions about the distributions of uncertainty, which are commonly found in the SMPC literature.
+Traditionally, the SMPC literature assumes that $\{\xi_t\}_{t=0}^T$ are mean zero and independent, identically distributed (i.i.d).
+While a nonzero mean can often be integrated into the system dynamics, nonstationary random disturbances cannot be classified as i.i.d random variables.
+The i.i.d assumption is appropriate when the control objective is to track the origin in~the presence of mean-zero disturbances; however, in many applications, the system is affected by exogenous factors that may not be i.i.d.
+For instance, in energy management applications, the system must operate in response to time-varying and uncertain exogenous factors such as energy demand and generation costs \cite{chen2022reinforcement}.
+These factors exhibit periodicity but are also significantly affected by~unpredictable~weather conditions, which may only be forecasted up to a certain level of confidence.
+Our treatment of uncertainties is well-suited for such systems as we do not rely on the i.i.d assumption.